Summer Plant Care 101: Taking Care of Plants in Summer Months

 PS: Covering the topsoil with good mulch or moss also helps retain moisture by lessening surface evaporation.

-1. If you have no corner where you can move your plants away from direct afternoon sun, then consider making a makeshift shade with the green sunshade available in any nursery or local hardware store in summers.
+If you have no corner where you can move your big or small plants away from direct afternoon sun, then consider making a makeshift shade with the green sunshade available in any nursery or local hardware store in summers.

 Summers are a great time for plants to grow if they get enough moisture.
 Just remember the golden rule, more light means more photosynthesis that requires more water.
 Also, there is rapid loss of water in from the leaf surface, stems, and soil surface due to heat.
 So, balance out the increased heat and light with the frequency and quantity of watering for a thriving summer garden.